Philip K. Paulson: Personal life

-Paulson grew up in the village of Clayton, Wisconsin, and had two older brothers and two younger sisters.
+Paulson grew up in the village of Clayton, Wisconsin, and had three older brothers and two younger sisters.
 He had been married for a brief period but did not have any children.

 Education

 Paulson earned a bachelor's degree in Journalism and master's degrees in Public Administration and the Management of Information Systems.

 Military service

 Paulson enlisted in the U.S. Army aged 18 in 1966, becoming a paratrooper, and served two tours of duty in Vietnam, including on Hill 875 in the Battle of Dak To, where his platoon was ambushed and he and a fellow soldier were the only survivors.

 Life after the military

 After returning from Vietnam, he attended the University of Wisconsin and took a sociology of religion class.
 Paulson worked in various professions after returning from Vietnam, as a journalist, in shipyards, oil fields, and apple orchards.
 In the late 1970s, Paulson moved to San Diego and was a professor at National University where he taught business and computing classes.

 In 2003 he signed the Humanist Manifesto.